yi-nontech/Hunyuan3D-2/README.md

 ## 🤗 Get Started with Hunyuan3D 2.0

+Hunyuan3D 2.0 supports Macos, Windows, Linux.
 You may follow the next steps to use Hunyuan3D 2.0 via:

 - [Code](#code-usage)
 - [Gradio App](#gradio-app)